giocamurati/giocamurati/teaching.md

 ### Exam supervision

 Every semester we are asked to help with the supervision of exams.
-We have to insure that exams start and end on time, and that students behave correctly.
+We have to ensure that exams start and end on time, and that students behave correctly.

 [0]: http://s3.eurecom.fr/~aurel/
 [1]: http://www.eurecom.fr/en